clairewright-217/PyBer_Analysis/README.md

 ## Summary

 Likely due to the higher volume of rides, the shorter distances between destinations, and the larger number of drivers in urban areas, the average fare per ride and average fare per driver was most expensive in rural areas and least expensive in urban cities.

+There are three recommendations for the CEO of this ride sharing business to address the disparaties between city types.

+1. Offer a service that allows multiple people to be picked up by one driver, starting in urban cities only.
+This could increase the fare per ride in urban cities while not raising prices on riders.
+If a driver could pick up multiple people needing rides in the same direction, the average fare per driver in urban areas could go up while keeping fare prices low for riders, making drivers and riders happier with the service without hurting revenue for the company.

+2. Offer a service that allows riders to book rides in advance in rural and suburban areas.
+Since the number of drivers and overall rides are much lower in these areas compared to urban cities, part of the problem is that fares have to be higher since there aren't many drivers available.
+If the company knew well in advance when someone needs a ride, they could experiment with pricing differently, potentially lowering the high prices for rural customers in cases where rides are booked ahead.
+This is because you don't need to incentivize a driver to pick someone up at the last minute in a rural area.
+It's worth offering this in suburban areas too to compare the data on this feature between the two different city types.

+3. Do a more detailed analysis on the specific routes taken by riders in all three city types.
+Are there any routes that are requested very frequently?
+If so, consider an offer that works more like a bus route.
+That is, the company sets a predetermined route on the ride sharing app that happens at the same time each day, and riders can reserve their spot in advance.
+The assumption is that this likely will work best in rural and maybe suburban areas.
+The potential business advantage is that you could get more riders per driver at predictable times, freeing up more drivers to handle spontaneous rides.
+This in turn will allow the company to experiment with different pricing and driver incentives to lower the disparaty between urban and surburban, and eventually rural, areas.